mrudularavishankar-sangamone/WorldTimeDisplay/worldtimedisplay-app/README.md

      <img width="512" height="689" alt="image" src="https://github.com/user-attachments/assets/7cf4e9ed-f892-428a-9d26-e9843170676c" />

 12. **Adding the Timezones to each of the city**
     - The above step (Step11) displays only the time acquired from the system and does not specifically display the time in each city.
-In order to display the respective time in each city, we need to add the following to page2.jsx:
+In order to display the respective time in each city, we need to add the following to page2.jsx within { } page2() function:
     ```
       const formattedTime = time.toLocaleTimeString('en-US', {
           timeZone: city.timezone